Battlecross: History

 The band was founded in 2003 by childhood best friends and neighbors Tony Asta and Hiran Deraniyagala in Canton, MI while attending Salem High School.
-In 2006, vocalist Marshall Wood was hired, bringing a new level of aggression which altered the vocal direction of the band.
-In 2007, drummer Mike Kreger was hired.
+In 2006, vocalist Marshall Wood was hired, and in 2007, drummer Mike Kreger was hired.
 In 2008, bassist Don Slater joined the band.
-Together, they played local shows around Detroit and in the Midwest and opened for such acts as Dying Fetus, GWAR, DevilDriver, The Absence, Vital Remains, and The Faceless.
+Together, they played local shows around Detroit and in the Midwest and opened for such acts as Dying Fetus, Gwar, DevilDriver, The Absence, Vital Remains, and The Faceless.

 Pursuit of Honor (2011)

 In 2010, Battlecross self-released their debut album Push Pull Destroy.
 In late 2010, the band caught the eye of Metal Blade Records while members were replacing vocalist Marshall Wood, who left for family reasons.
 The band tapped Kyle "Gumby" Gunther of the Flint, MI-area band and management roster mate, I Decay, to front the band.
 Gunther stepped in to re-record the album and rewrote the track Aiden, renaming it Kaleb after his newborn son.
 The re-recorded album, Pursuit of Honor, was released in August 2011 by Metal Blade Records and was recorded at Random Awesome Recording Studio in Bay City, Michigan and produced by Josh Schroeder.

 Pursuit of Honor produced three singles: "Push Pull Destroy", "Man of Stone" and "Breaking You", which combined spent 50 weeks on SiriusXM Liquid Metal 'Devil's Dozen' list of most requested songs, with 'Push Pull Destroy' at the #1 spot for five weeks in Spring 2012.
 The accompanying video received more than 1.8 million views on YouTube and was the break-out track for the band.

 Valkyrian Music described it as "perhaps one of the best albums on the modern thrash metal scene" and claimed they could easily replace the Big Four of thrash metal if they kept making albums like Pursuit of Honor.
-The band and the debut also drew comparisons to metal groove metal bands such as Pantera and Lamb of God, with Metal Assault naming the record "one of the most 'complete' heavy metal albums in recent times" and "bristling with fist-pumping, face-melting heavy metal at its finest."
+The debut also drew comparisons to groove metal bands such as Pantera and Lamb of God, with Metal Assault naming the record "one of the most 'complete' heavy metal albums in recent times" and "bristling with fist-pumping, face-melting heavy metal at its finest."
 Blabbermouth reviewed the album as "easily one of the better metal debuts of 2011", stating that "Pursuit of Honor will leave you breathless, maybe even skinless" and giving the album an '8' rating.
 The website described the album as "traditional thrash metal, but not in a retro wannabe sense, and is delivered in a package that is modern, yet avoids being too cookie-cutter; melodic, yet not 'pretty' or cleanly sung.
 Death metal heaviness with compositional skill, 'Pursuit of Honor' is above all else inanely energized."